Kmg11/Facebook_Post_Clone/README.md

 # Facebook Post Clone

+## Important Notes
-This App Can't Be Deploy On Github Because It Use Json Server
+- This App Can't Be Deploy On Github Because It Use Json Server
+- If You Want To Add Image In Post All Images Must Be In public/images Folder

 ## How To Run This App

 - Make Sure That You Type This Commands On The Correct Project Path
 - Install Node Js [ First Time Only ]
 - Download / Clone Repo
 - install json-server [ npm install -g json-server ] [ First Time Only ]